Kush134/Enlighten-hackathon/README.md

 # Enlighten
-Enlighten is an open library on IPFS
+The Enlighten is an open library on IPFS

 ### Features
 - All users can add books to the library